graphsense/graphsense-tagpack-tool/README.md

 across tools.
 Therefore, the TagPack schema defines two properties that take concepts from agreed upon taxonomies as values:

-* `category`: defines the type of real-world entity that is control of a given address.
+* `category`: defines the type of real-world entity that is in control of a given address.
 Possible concepts (e.g., Exchange, Marketplace) are defined in the [INTERPOL Darkweb and Cryptoassets Entity Taxonomy][dw-va].